dsahil12/SahilDesai-Portfolio/critique-by-design.md

 ![Sketch](Sketch.jpg)

 ## Step four: Test the solution

-_Before you conduct your interviews, prepare a simple script.
-Use this as a guide and as a way to take notes as you go forward.
-Come up with your own list of questions you want to ask for the selected visualization.
-Keep the questions broad so you can get the most value out of your feedback.
-Then, document answers to your questions here._

 Results:

 | Question | Interview 1 (Student, Mid-20’s) | Interview 2 (Adult, Early-30’s) |